Josh Segarra is becoming a Hollywood go-to scene-stealer

 "That's part of their callback process.
 So everybody thinks that they're the killer and everybody is telling all their friends that they're the killer in the new 'Scream' movie.
 And then everyone gets the script and realizes not everyone is the killer."

-The “Scream” franchise, has always cast buzzy stars including Drew Barrymore, Sarah Michelle-Gellar, Jada Pinkett-Smith and Joshua Jackson for cameo roles, and also enlists up-and-coming talent for its main roles.
+The "Scream" franchise, has always cast buzzy stars including Drew Barrymore, Sarah Michelle-Gellar, Jada Pinkett-Smith and Joshua Jackson for cameo roles, and it enlists up-and-coming talent for its main roles.

 For the current "Scream" filmmakers — Matt Bettinelli-Olpin and Tyler Gillett directing and Chad Villella executive producing — the casting process is "simple" because it comes down to "casting people who are cool."